fy0d-0r/thm-writeups/linux-privilege-escalation/capstone-walkthrough.md

 # |  |  |  |  |
 # *  *  *  *  * user-name  command to be executed
 ```
+We can see that there is no cron job configured.
+So, there is less chance of hijacking the process run by the privileged user by putting an executable file under `/home/leonard/scripts` directory we have previously created.

 ## NFS Enumeration